zacniewski/RPi-cluster-2025/docs/07_git_and_gitlab_configuration.md

 ## Git on the Raspberry Pis

-#### 1. Setting user data for git
+#### 1. Setting user information in git configuration

-- on every machine we should set the proper data for version control system:
+- on every machine we should set the proper information for version control system:
 ```shell
 artur@queen-cluster:~ $ git config --list
 artur@queen-cluster:~ $ git config --global user.name "Artur Zacniewski"